 - Field Mapping — select which monday.com columns map to each field.
 The dropdowns only show compatible column types (e.g., only People columns appear for Assignee, only Timeline columns for Timeline).

-For additional options beyond the wizard, click the settings icon in the top-right corner of the scheduler.
-This opens the board settings sidebar, which provides the same field mapping options plus display settings.
+For additional options beyond the wizard, open the scheduler for that board first — then click the settings icon in the top-right corner.
+This opens the board settings sidebar, which is only available while the scheduler is active and provides the same field mapping options plus display settings.

-Settings like color schema, item height, and per-person distribution are not available during the initial setup wizard.
+Settings like color schema, item height, and per-person distribution are not available during the initial field-mapping wizard.
 Access them by clicking the settings icon in the top-right corner after the board is configured.

 Scheduler Overview